mochoabuilds/Blunt-Coffee-index/README.md

 # DATA COLLECTION & CALCULATIONS

-* My research collects blunt and coffee prices, dates, neighborhood of collected prices and ethnographic field notes from 200+ neighborhood shops during 10 to 14 day intervals.
-I then learn how each of all this data relates to various outcomes.
-My goal is to estimate the probability a shop would price a blunt and coffee above the city median.
+* My research collects blunt/coffee prices, dates and locations from 200+ neighborhood shops during 10 to 14 day intervals.
+I then teach a system to learn how this data correlates with various outcomes.
+My goal is to estimate the probability a shop would price a blunt/coffee above the city and/or neighborhood median.

 # INPUT DATA